barjakoub/biger-authentication-service/readme.md

-## Biger Authentication Service
+## Biger Authentication Service | Bangkit Academy 2023 Batch 2
+#### Capstone Team ID : CH2-PS514
-This authentication service built by using Node.js Runtime with Express.js.
+This authentication service was built using Node.js Runtime with Express.js and already deployed using Google App Engine Standard.
 To use this service just do the following steps.

 ### Register
 > URL : https://capstone-ch2-ps514.et.r.appspot.com/api/v1/register